envision-projects/envision-projects.github.io/content/mechanical/obstacle-avoidance-robot.md

 ## Driving the Motors

 For this project, you have to learn to drive servo motors and/or dc motors.
 Luckily the Adafruit Motor shield makes it very simple to code because of the installed Arduino library.
 The below diagram shows the locations where you will connect your dc motors.

+The direction of the motors will depend on the orientation of the wires connected to the motor shield.

-**Note**: if you are using continuous rotation servo motors for this project be aware that the motor shield only has slots for two servos.
+**Note**: if you are using continuous rotation servo motors for this project be aware that the motor shield only has slots for two servos in the top left.

 ![](/images/afms.png)

+The code below shows how to initialize each motor you're using including the ultrasonic sweep servo.
+You can place this code block before the void setup.

 ```
 Adafruit_MotorShield AFMS = Adafruit_MotorShield();  //Initializes Motor Shield